Scaling Qubit Readout with Hardware Efficient Machine Learning Architectures: Evaluations

 \subsection{Impact on quantum error correction}

 \subheading{Effect of readout errors} The unreliability of today's NISQ-era quantum computational systems necessitates using Quantum Error Correction (QEC) codes to increase their usefulness.
 Surface codes~\cite{fowler2009high} are among the most promising QEC protocols.
-To evaluate the effect of readout error on surface codes and to show that reducing readout errors is just as important as reducing the physical gate error rate to the efficacy of the surface code, we use the Stim~\cite{gidney2021stim} stabilizer simulator with different values of average readout error rate ($\epsilon_R=$ 0\%, 3\%, 5\%, and 7\%) for three different code distances.
-As shown in Figure~\ref{fig:ftqc}, decreasing the physical gate error rate increases the effect of $\epsilon_R$ on the logical error rate -- the logical error rate increases with increasing readout errors for low physical gate error rates.
+To evaluate the effect of readout error on surface codes and to show that reducing readout errors is just as important as reducing the physical gate error rate to the efficacy of the surface code, we use the Stim~\cite{gidney2021stim} stabilizer simulator with different values of average readout error rate ($\epsilon_R=$ 0\%, 0.5\%, 1\%, and 2\%).
+As shown in Figure~\ref{fig:ftqc}, a 1\% increase in $\epsilon_R$ can cause the logical to surpass the physical gate error rate, which undermines the protection promised by QECs.

 \subheading{Scalability}